Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Results and Analysis

+Across datasets, the first correct derivation tends to occur near the midpoint of the whole sequence; see Appendix~\ref{appendix:linguistic_analysis} for details.
+We illustrate this phenomenon in Figure~\ref{fig:cot_first_correct_ans_derivation}.
+This near-midpoint tendency aligns with the accuracy--vs--LSP curves exhibiting knees at $p \le 0.6$ (Table~\ref{tab:openthoughts_knee}) and with the strong performance retention at $p=0.5$ (Table~\ref{tab:0p5_1p0_ratio_openthoughts}).
+Together, these results suggest that an early budget captures most of the learnable signal for distillation.

-Qualitative analysis of the content preceding the first derivation shows that this segment contains question understanding, initial ideation, several rounds of self-reflections, and the final answer.
-This concentration of critical information explains why the first $50\%$ is sufficient to transfer core reasoning capabilities.
-The remaining tokens are then largely dominated by verification, minor algebraic clean-up, and re-statements of an already-correct answer, which appear less informative for distillation than the earlier reasoning steps.
-It explains observed little performance gap between half and full-length training.
-An annotated example is included as Figure \ref{fig:complete_training_ex_caterpillar} in Appendix \ref{appendix:train_dataset_info}.
+Qualitative analysis of the content preceding the first derivation shows that this segment contains question understanding, initial ideation, several rounds of self-reflections, and substantial progress toward the final answer.
+In many examples, the remaining tokens are then largely dominated by verification, minor algebraic clean-up, and re-statements of an already-correct answer, which appear less informative for distillation than the earlier reasoning steps.

-We operationalize self-reflection by counting occurrences of lexical cues such as ``wait'' and ``rethink'' (along with related variants; the full keyword list is provided in Appendix \ref{appendix:linguistic_analysis_methodology}) that appear before the index of the first correct derivation.
-For Openthoughts and Bespoke, there are on average $2.2$ and $2.4$ times of self-reflection before first derivation of correct answer, respectively.
+We operationalize self-reflection, a key contributor to the capabilities of reasoning models \cite{muennighoff2025s1, li2025llmseasilylearnreason}, by counting occurrences of lexical cues (e.g., ``wait'', and related variants; see full list in Appendix~\ref{appendix:linguistic_analysis_methodology}) that appear before the first correct derivation point.
+On average, we observe $2.2$ (OpenThoughts), $2.4$ (Bespoke), $2.8$ (Synthetic-1), $5.1$ (Nemotron), and $1.9$ (SkyT1) self-reflection cues before the first correct derivation.

 \textbf{Ablation Studies} Having established that the left $50\%$ often encapsulates the core reasoning process, we use the Left vs. Right ablation to verify that the efficiency gains are specific to this self-contained initial segment, rather than a general property of reducing the token count.
 We compare training with the Left $50\%$ against the Right $50\%$.
-As shown in Figure~\ref{fig:combined_half_keep_strategy}, across all datasets and teacher--student pairs, training with the left $50\%$ of the sequence consistently and significantly outperforms training with the right $50\%$.
-This is further supported by our loss analysis (Appendix~\ref{appendix:loss_analysis}), which reveals that the loss on the left 50\% is comparable to the full sequence, whereas the loss on the right 50\% is significantly higher, indicating that the initial segment captures the bulk of the learnable signal.
+As shown in Figure~\ref{fig:combined_half_keep_strategy}, training with the left $50\%$ of the sequence consistently and significantly outperforms training with the right $50\%$.
+This is further supported by our loss analysis (Appendix~\ref{appendix:loss_analysis}), which reveals that the loss on the left 50\% is comparable to the full sequence, whereas the loss on the right 50\% is relatively higher, indicating that the initial segment is more amenable to learning.

 Furthermore, we investigate the sensitivity of our method to the distillation weight $\lambda$.
 Our experimental results show that the approach is robust, as performance remains consistently strong across $\lambda \in \{0.25, 0.5, 0.75\}$.
 This consistency demonstrates that the effectiveness stems from the proposed method itself, rather than relying on the specific $\lambda=0.5$ selection.
 For detailed ablation results, see Appendix~\ref{appendix:ablation_studies}.